Creating Responsive Communities for the Prevention of Peer Victimization

 Developed by the WITS Programs' partner, the non-profit Rock Solid Foundation, these gifts reinforce the WITS message by providing a tangible reminder to students to use their WITS on a daily basis.
 When students bring the gifts home, they also act as a conversation-starter with parents to get them talking with their kids about WITS.

 The Rock Solid Foundation orders reminder gifts in bulk and can therefore offer them to schools at a reduced cost.
-View the price list or contact the Rock Solid Foundation at firstname.lastname@example.org for more information.
+Visit the Rock Solid Foundation's website or contact them at firstname.lastname@example.org for more information.

 Some schools have also created their own unique WITS Programs reminder gifts and had them manufactured or printed locally.